-For businesses, even those with large human resources departments, headhunters bring a specialized expertise in employment practices, salaries, the current job market and competitive situations.
+For businesses, even those with large human resources departments, headhunters bring specialized expertise in employment practices, salaries, the current job market, and competitive situations.
 Additionally, headhunters have bench strength in their research departments and experience in creating well-written job descriptions and access to a wide database of potential candidates.

 What type of recruiters make the most money?

 Generally, the larger the compensation package of the executive being hired, the greater the financial reward for the recruiters since fees are based on placements compensation.
 Most high-profile searches for C-Suite professionals are conducted as retained searches with the fees negotiated and extras like travel and expenses billed separately.
 Recruiters in the executive search business often make the most money if they’re in management.
 That said, recruiters who handle temporary recruiting services for low-level positions conversely can make a significant amount of money if they handle a large volume.

 What is a headhunter to one person is a recruiter or a search professional to someone else.
 The terms are pretty much interchangeable to the business world.
 The function of a headhunter is often misunderstood because they are not agents to be hired to find you a job but instead, they contract with employers to find candidates to meet a particular job description.

 They are a value add to both employers, offering expertise and research capabilities, and to candidates, providing advice about interviewing, resume writing, and salary negotiation.